Eureka-Laboratories/rbuilder/docs/servo-migration-plan.md

 ## Validation plan

 - Unit: verify ScrapedBids2BlockBidWithStatsObs forwards BlockBid to a test implementation of `BlockBidWithStatsObs`.
-- Integration (optional, CI-light): run bid-scraper locally with Ultrasound publishers and rbuilder pointing `scraped_bids_publisher_url` to the same NNG endpoint; assert that bidding service logs receive competition updates.
+- Integration: run bid-scraper locally with Ultrasound publishers and rbuilder pointing `scraped_bids_publisher_url` to the same NNG endpoint; assert that bidding service logs receive competition updates.
+  - In addition, an inproc NNG test runs as part of `rbuilder` to validate the subscriber path end-to-end.
 - Non-goals: re-introducing any `BidValueObs`/`CompetitionBidProvider` interfaces.

 ## Acceptance criteria